 Market Research

 All marketing campaigns must begin with research.
-Obtaining information from your customers comes first.
+Obtaining information from your customers, like consumer preference, comes first.
 This will help you address the needs of your target market.
-After this, you can then work on creating a brand that resonates with them.
+After this, you can create a brand that resonates with them.
 Consider asking these questions:

 - What is the purpose of the product?